apache/airflow/docs/apache-airflow/core-concepts/debug.rst

   if __name__ == "__main__":
       dag.test()

 and that's it!
-You can add optional arguments to fine tune the testing but otherwise you can run or debug DAGs as needed.
+You can add optional arguments to fine tune the testing but otherwise you can run or debug Dags as needed.
 Here are some examples of arguments:

 * ``execution_date`` if you want to test argument-specific DAG runs